AvtsVivek/Rss-Hidden-Facts/src/Ram-Imam-e-Hind/ReadMe.md

 Its too early to say, we need to wait and watch.

-This RSS appears to be an Islamic Communist cocktail and are trying to build a cult figure and thats one and only Modi.
+This RSS appears to be an Islamic Communist cocktail and are trying to build a cult figure. and thats one and only Modi.

 We need to carefully watchout for this.